Rejection-Sampled Linear Codes for Lossy Compression and Channel Simulation: Abstract

 \section{Abstract}

-We show that a linear code combined with rejection sampling can give a capacity-achieving scheme for simulating channels with additive noises with exchangeable distributions.
+We show that linear codes combined with rejection sampling can yield a capacity-achieving scheme for simulating additive exchangeable noise channels.
+Specifically, our scheme achieves an amount of communication within $\log e + 1$ bits from the excess functional information lower bound.
 Hence, it can be used in lossy source coding to achieve the rate-distortion function.
-Interestingly, unlike conventional linear covering codes for lossy compression which concerns the trade-off between the rate and the covering radius, our construction only requires the linear code to have a large distance (not a large covering radius), and is not sensitive to the rate of the linear code.
-Experiments reveal that our construction can outperform conventional covering codes for lossy source coding with Hamming distortion for a certain range of distortion levels, and performs well even when the blocklength is small (e.g., 24).
+We discuss practical implementations based on BCH codes and polar codes.
+For the simulation of binary symmetric channels, the BCH-based construction with a blocklength of $n = 63$ attains a rate comparable to the PolarSim with $n = 4096$, while significantly reducing the latency.
+The polar-based construction asymptotically achieves the channel capacity with polynomial average complexity.
+Furthermore, using the idea from greedy rejection sampling, we propose an algorithm to construct capacity-achieving schemes based on any linear codes.
+Experiments reveal that our construction can outperform conventional covering codes for lossy source coding with Hamming distortion for a certain range of distortion levels, and performs well even when the blocklength is small (e.g., $n = 24$).